WuglyakBolgoink/cordova-plugin-iroot/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## ToDo's

+1. Cyanogenmod.superuser
+  > If the Cyanogenmod ROM is installed, the cyanogenmod.superuser activity may be in the com.android.settings package.
+  > This can be detected by listing the activities within com.android.settings.
+2. Su
+  > Execute su and then id to check if the current user has a uid of 0 or if it contains (root).
+  > shell@android:/ $ su
+  > shell@android:/ # id
+  > uid=0(root) gid=0(root) groups=1003(graphics),1004(input),1007(log),1009(mount),1011(adb),1015(sdcard_rw),1028(sdcard_r)
+3. Busybox
+  > If a device has been rooted, more often then not Busybox has been installed as well.
+  > Busybox is a binary that provides many common linux commands.
+Running Busybox is a good indication that a device has been rooted.
+  > root@android:/ # busybox df
+  > Filesystem           1K-blocks      Used Available Use% Mounted on
+  > tmpfs                   958500        32    958468   0% /dev
+  > tmpfs                   958500         0    958500   0% /mnt/secure
+  > tmpfs                   958500         0    958500   0% /mnt/asec
+  > tmpfs                   958500         0    958500   0% /mnt/obb

 ## License